HelixSpiral/rpi-lab-cluster/README.md

 This is used by running: `sudo salt-run state.orch orch.setup-k8s-minion pillar='{"target-minion": "minion-name-here"}'`

+### salt/orch/setup-server.sls

+This orchestration gets the server ready to run Kubernetes and Docker by running the following states:
+- admin_tasks.sls
+- users.sls
+- docker/setup.sls
+- kubernetes/install.sls

 ### salt/orch/setup-raspberrypi-4b-64bit.sls

 This orchestration sets up a raspberry pi device to be used.
 - Sets the `sbc:rpi-4b-64bit` grain for targeting within salt
 - Runs the `rpi-4b-64bit.sls` state
+- Reboots the device
+- Runs the `setup-server.sls` orchestration

 This is used by running: `sudo salt-run state.orch orch.setup-raspberrypi-4b-64bit pillar='{"target-minion": "minion-name-here"}'`